EmileRolley/EmileRolley/README.md

 </p>

 ---

+I'm working as developer in the worker-owned cooperatives [Calinou](https://calinou.coop) on public interest projects.
+I am versatile and enjoy working on all aspects of a project, from business modelling to integration into the user interface.
+I seek out technical challenges while paying particular attention to detail and design.

 Currently, I'm working on:
 - 🏛️ [Publicodes](https://publi.codes/), a declarative language for modeling complex business domains by breaking them down into simple elementary rules.